Currency News Trading

 Many news traders count on entering the market the second the news announcement is made public.

-It's been noted that traders whom are set up with the fastest information and data feeds are ahead of other traders and can consistency make short term profits.
+It's been said that traders whom are set up with the fastest information and data feeds are ahead of other traders and can consistency make short term profits.

 A currency news trader by the name of Brenda says some of her trades have included staying in the market for only 26 seconds and making 85 pips profit.
 And 31 pips profit from a 1 minute long trade.